Updated: Jul 17

-Built brand new and in line with a buyer’s needs, located in cleverly planned communities, and representing some of the best value in the property market, house and land packages have exploded in popularity in recent times.
+Built brand new and in line with a buyer’s needs, located in cleverly planned communities, and representing some of the best value in the property market, house packages have exploded in popularity in recent times.

-But buying a house and land package isn’t the same as buying an established property, an apartment, or even a parcel of land on which you eventually plan to build.
+But buying a house package isn’t the same as buying an established property, an apartment, or even a parcel of land on which you eventually plan to build.
 These packages represent a unique way to purchase property and therefore demand unique financing.

 How does the process differ?
 Let’s take a closer look.

 It’s important to first note that not all house packages are the same.
 A ‘turnkey’ package – one with a prebuilt home that you can move straight into – will use the exact same mortgage as an existing home.
 It’s only when you purchase a ‘plot and plan’ house and land package – one with an empty plot of land on which you’ll build – that the financing arrangements change.

 How does a mortgage change for plot and plan purchases?
 Because you’ll need to pay for both a parcel of land and the construction of a home, you’ll need to take out two separate loans – one for the land, the other for the build.
 The land loan will follow the same rules as a normal home loan, but the construction loan will differ slightly.

 The construction loan may feature a slightly higher interest rate than a regular home loan, although this increased rate will only apply during the build.
 As construction progresses, the lender pays the builder in installments, ‘drawn down’ from the loan.
 A key point is that you’ll only pay interest on the money that is ‘drawn down’, up until the point that construction is complete, at which point the loan will revert to a normal mortgage.

 To simplify matters, most lenders bundle the land and construction loans together in the one package.